weseek/growi-docker-compose/README.md

 Issues
 ------

-If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/weseek/crowi-plus-docker-compose/issues).
+If you have any problems or questions about this image, please contact us through a [GitHub issue](https://github.com/weseek/crowi-plus-docker-compose/issues).

 License